eschweitzer78/gps-design-systems-lwc/README.md

 Make sure you fully understand the [support](./SUPPORT.md) and [security](./SECURITY.md) implications of installing those assets in production.
 The applicable [license](./LICENSE.md) has also wide-ranging disclaimer provisions.

 1. Log in to your org

+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dnflAAA">this link</a> to install the sfGpsDs unlocked package in your production org (v2.2.0.1 released on 24/11/2024 -- only when using your own design system).

 1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dwozAAA">this link</a> to install the sfGpsDsAuNsw unlocked package in your production org (v2.3.5.1 released on 08/01/2024).